-The Model U-1400 stores operating parameters and detection reference settings in two places.
+The Model E-1400 stores operating parameters and detection reference settings in two places.
 The detector hardware includes an internally mounted EEPROM and an externally mounted EEPROM memory module.
-In order for the detector to operate properly, the external EEPROM module shipped with the detector MUST be connected to the DB-15 Aux Port connector on the front panel.
+In order for the detector to operate properly, an external EEPROM memory module MUST be connected to the EGMS rack.